 Supervising Attorney and Lecturing Fellow at Duke Law School

-Professor Ligon serves as a Supervising Attorney and Lecturing Fellow at Duke Law School.
-She focuses on First Amendment law and media law, and she supervises students in the First Amendment Clinic.
+Nicole Ligon is a Supervising Attorney and Lecturing Fellow at Duke Law School, focusing on First Amendment and media law.

 Nora Demleitner